 Genitourinary Malignancies - Board Review Summary

-Risk Groups and the 2026 Framing
+Risk Groups and Treatment Frame

 | Risk group | Core features | Practical treatment implication |